• Skip to primary navigation

 Make Them Ahead of Time

-While your turkey is resting, place the green beans in the oven to warm.
+While the turkey or main course is resting, place the green beans in the oven to warm.
 Depending on the quantity, they will warm pretty quickly in a shallow casserole dish or on a foil covered rimmed baking sheet covered with foil at 350 degrees.
-Pull them from the fridge about an hour ahead of time to come to room temperature.
-They will heat more quickly.

 To finish the beans, thinly slice a large shallot crosswise into rings (do this in the morning and refrigerate covered until needed).
 Cook shallot in a little olive oil over medium low heat until they are soft and sweet.
 Season with salt and pepper.
 Toss with warmed green beans and sprinkle with chopped toasted pecans.
 Add bright red pomegranate seeds, like sparkling rubies on your holiday table.